DIDONAX/Automaton-Engine/README.md

 # Automaton Engine (Needs Complete Rework)

-Edit: i did this prior to Algorithms and Data Structures course so there is a lot of garbage like O(n^3) algorithms, might as well redo the whole thing
+Edit: i did this prior to Algorithms and Data Structures course so there is a lot of garbage like O(n^3) algorithms, might as well redo the whole thing.

 This project provides a Java implementation for:
 - Converting regular expressions to Non-deterministic Finite Automata (NFA)
 - Manipulating and operating on NFAs (concatenation, union, star)